guidogallopyn/PAPML1/PAPML1.md

 ## The final value used for the model was mtry = 9.
 ```

-The estimated accuracy of the combined classifier on the test set through cross valistion is 98.8%
+The estimated accuracy of the combined classifier on the test set through cross validation is 98.8%

-On the test set there are only a few places where the final combined model provides a different prediction compared to the random forrest predictor from the previous section.
+On the test set there are only a few observations where the final combined model provides a different prediction compared to the random forest predictor from the previous section.

 ```r